Rishant-tech/Rishant-tech/README.md

 - 👋 Hi, I’m @Rishant-tech
-- 👀 I’m interested in working with Data Science and Machine Learning
+- 👀 I’m interested in working with BlockChain
-- 🌱 I’m currently learning how to make machine able to identify sentiments
+- 🌱 I’m currently learning how to make machine able to identify sentiments and how to customize blockchain
-- 📫 How to reach me @raj.rishi4352@gmail.com
+- 📫 How to reach me @raj.rishi4352@gmail.com , @rrajpoot@datopic.com